bidfx/bidfx-api-cpp/README.md

 }
 ```

-#### Wait for the Pricing Connections to be Ready
+#### Wait For Pricing To Be Ready

-It is not necessary to wait until the pricing connections are ready
+It is not always necessary to wait until the pricing connections are ready
-before making subscriptions but some applications need this capability.
+before making subscriptions, but may applications need this capability.
-Should
-you wish to wait until the pricing connections are ready, then you can
+Should you wish to wait until the pricing connections are ready, then you can
 call the method `WaitForSubscriber` on the price session.
 This method
 takes
 a `std::chrono::milliseconds` as a timeout interval.
 If the pricing
-connection do not become ready within the given time interval it throws
+connection does not become ready within the given time interval, it throws
 a `TimeoutException`.
-In the case of failure you might then take the
+In the case of failure, you might then take the
 opportunity to output the status of each connection - accessible via
 `ProviderProperties` - to find out why that connection failed to ready
 itself.